thyraxx/ValheimCheat/README.md

 - 2.5x bigger inventory (clips under chests layout though)
 - 5 times faster swim (Press F5 ingame and type swim to toggle it on/off)
 - You won't lose stuff if you die
 - When you die only the 4x8 inventory size stuff gets put into the grave, everything else in the bigger inventory won't be in the grave.
+(So your friends think you actually dropped your stuff)
 - No stamina usage
 - Your skills won't go down if you die.
 - Your inventory weight is always 0, also you can never be encumbered just to be sure